adobe-sign/AdobeSignJavaSdk/README.md

 client is named according to the capability it demonstrates.
 For example, the client GetUsersInAccount.java shows how to retrieve a list of users from the account of the user on whose behalf the API call is made.

+**com.adobe.sign.api.OAuth**
+Contains sample clients demonstrating how to create a new group in an account by using the OAuth workflow.
+**Note :** It also contains a README file which describes how the user can use these samples.

 **com.adobe.sign.utils**
 Contains helper classes that encapsulate the API calls required by the sample